Certora/Documentation/docs/cvl/invariants.md

  2. Assume the invariant holds after the call `c`.
 The semantics is that the call did not break the invariant.
  3. In the case `c` is a `delegatecall` havoc the current's contact storage and assert the invariant once more.

-The havoc'ing logic in step 3 models the scenario that a `delegatecall` modifies the current contract's storage.
+The havocing logic in step 3 models the scenario that a `delegatecall` modifies the current contract's storage.

 ```{note}
 An invariant that is neither declared as `strong` nor `weak` will be treated as a `weak` invariant by default.